moatazmujahid99/iti_summer_training_project/README.md

 ### step 2:
 now after finshing our task we need to push our work to our branch <br>
-*note: we push to development branch not master branch so if any thing go wrong our master wont affected by it* <br>
+*note: we push to our branch not master branch so if any thing go wrong our master wont affected by it* <br>
-we do this using
+we do this using :
 - `git push origin [branch_name]`

+### step 3:
+Finally after finishing all the tasks and test it well, now we are ready to merge our branch with development branch we do this using :
+- `git checkout development`
+- `git merge [branch_name]`

 <br>